This feature is supported for NFS clients on Linux hosts.

 The option to grant trash folder access now appears in the Add Policy and Update Policy dialogs:

 To grant trash folder access to a host, add the host to both the Trash Folder Access and No Squash access type lists.
 Note that a more restrictive access type overrides a less restrictive access type.
-Therefore, if the host is also listed for Root Squash or All Squash, trash folder access will effectively be disabled on the host.
+Therefore, if the host is also listed for Root Squash or All Squash, trash folder access will effectively be disabled on the host for the root user.

 For the workflow for configuring an NFS-enabled view and view policy, see Enabling NFS Access.